pgastinger/terraform-aws-vpn-bgp-demo/README.md

   - no SSM yet, no VPCEs yet
   - use of latest Ubuntu (20.04) ami for the OnPrem routers
   - use of t2.miro for the OnPrem routers (because it is free)
-  - ~~installing frr using snap instead of compiling~~ (Appearently, on the used AMI, the frr-snap can not set any route, using the frr from universe repo is working)
+  - ~~installing frr using snap instead of compiling~~ (Apparently, on the used AMI, the frr-snap can not set any route, using the frr from universe repo is working)
   **Update:** for the newly created ENI images, source/dest check was not disabled!
 This is a per ENI-setting, not an instance-setting ...

 ## How To